Confidential documents in Turnitin

 - Class name: Enter a clear name for the Class

-– Enrollment key: Enter a password of your choice.
-Students need this key to enroll
+- Enrollment key: Enter a self-chosen password.
+Students will need this key to enroll

 - Class end date: After this date, the Class will no longer be available

-3. Complete: Continue: you have now successfully created a Class
+- Finish: Continue: You have now successfully created a Class.

-Step 3: creating an ‘Assignment’ for confidential documents that should not be included in the database
+Step 4: Create an ‘Assignment’ for confidential documents that are not stored in the database

-- Navigate: Click on the name of the Class that you have just created.
+- Navigate: Click on the name of the newly created Class.

-- Open the drop-down menu under Submit papers to and select the option Do not store the submitted paper
+- Open the drop-down menu under Submit papers to and select Do not store the submitted paper

-- Click on Submit.
+- Then click Submit.
 You are now in the ‘assignment inbox’, which is currently still empty.